 BMCC is committed to students’ long-term success and will help you explore professional opportunities.
 Undecided?
 No problem.
 The college offers Career Coach for salary and employment information, job postings and a self-discovery assessment to help students find their academic and career paths.
 Visit Career Express to make an appointment with an advisor, search for jobs or sign-up for professional development activities with the Center for Career Development.
 Students can also visit the Office of Internships and Experiential Learning to gain real world experience in preparation for a four-year degree and beyond.
 These opportunities are available to help BMCC students build a foundation for future success.

 Science for Health Academic Program Maps

 Required Common Core

 - This course is a two-semester course sequence that introduces principles and concepts of general, organic and biological chemistry.
 The laboratory will provide experimental applications of these chemical topics.
-CHE 121-122 - terms are required.
 They are liberal arts electives.
-They are recommended for students intending to transfer to bachelor degree Allied Health Science curricula.
+They are recommended for students intending to transfer to bachelor's degree Allied Health Science curricula.
 CHE 121-122 cannot be granted credit to fulfill degree requirements for Science (A.S.) and Engineering Science (A.S.).
-CHE 121-122 do not meet the science requirement for the Liberal Arts degree (A.A.).

 - This course serves as an introduction to Physics, especially for students who are not science-oriented.
 A selected number of basic physical ideas are carefully examined and interpreted non-mathematically.
 The relevance of the scientist and his/her work to the lives of non-scientists is continually examined.

-1 Some of these credits can be satisfied by taking STEM variants in the Common Core.
-Students are advised to take the MAT 150 course.
+- Some of these credits can be satisfied by taking STEM variants in the Common Core.
+Students are advised to take the MAT 104 or MAT 150 course.